MoritzB90/PyRID/sphinx/Users/User_Guide/Compartments.rst

    Simulation.set_compartments(Compartments, triangles, vertices, mesh_scale)

 Here, mesh_scale is a parameter, by which we can scale the mesh, if needed.
 By default, mesh_scale = 1.
-PyRID allows us to visualize the individual compartments using the 3D capabilities of the plotly library (figure :numref:`fig:Meshes`):
+PyRID allows us to visualize the individual compartments using the 3D capabilities of the plotly library (:numref:`fig:Meshes`):

 .. code-block:: python